The Decline Bench Press: A Full Guide

 I would argue that the biggest benefit is that it's a great way to target your lower pectoral muscles.
 These are the lower muscles of your chest that don't get nearly as much love from other chest exercises.

 On top of that, the decline bench press can relieve some of the pressure on your shoulder joints.
-This is because the angle allows for the shoulder muscles to play less of a role in stabilizing the weight.
+This is because the angle allows the shoulder muscles to play less of a role in stabilizing the weight.

 Also, the decline bench press can be great for tricep engagement.
 Again, the angle of the press is ultimately what's responsible for this.
 So, if you're looking to grow your triceps along with your chest, the decline bench press could be a great exercise to add to your routine!

 Now, while the decline bench press does have a lot to offer, there is one main drawback.
 That drawback is that it can be uncomfortable and difficult for many people.
-If it's your first time trying it out, I'd definitely recommend using lighter weight and grabbing a spotter.
+If it's your first time trying it out, I'd definitely recommend using a lighter weight and grabbing a spotter.

 In addition to that, it may be more difficult to come across a decline bench.
 Since it's not as popular, it's not a piece of equipment that most smaller gyms may prioritize.